 Receiving bitcoin

 From on-chain / other wallets: User provides a bitcoin address.
-Once confirmed on-chain, the Ark server "lifts" the UTXO into a VTXO in the next round.
-The user then has an instantly-spendable Ark balance.
+Once confirmed on-chain, the UTXO appears in the savings balance.
+The user can then manually board it into the Ark — the server lifts the UTXO into a VTXO in the next round, converting it to a payments balance.
+Boarding costs a fee and is not automatic.

-From Lightning: Ark server operates a Lightning node and can receive on behalf of users, converting inbound Lightning payments to VTXOs.
+From Lightning: The Ark server's Lightning node receives on behalf of users, converting inbound Lightning payments to VTXOs.

 Privacy characteristics